delta1024/emblox/README.md

+# Lox
-# Lox: an implementatian of lox sutable for embeding.
+An implementatian of lox sutable for embeding.

 This is an implementation of the lox language.
 Eventaly I plan to morph it into my own language.

 ## How to build